Talking about date and time in German

 Special dates

-β° Talking about the time
+⏰ Talking about the time

-π Note: In Germany, more detailed information than five or ten minutes is usually given when it is important, and then only "after" a certain hour.
-Exact times "before" the whole hour are given as normal time.
+👉 Note: In Germany, more detailed information than five or ten minutes is usually given when it is important, and then only after a certain hour.
+Exact times before the whole hour are given as normal time.

-π The quarter hours
+🕞 The quarter hours

-For example, we say "quarter past eight," which corresponds to 8:15 or 8:15.
-"Quarter to eight" represents 7:45 or 7:45.
-The middle of that is "half past seven," which is 7:30 or 7:30.
-So remember: if it's 7 o'clock and then half an hour passes, halfway it's 8 o'clock!
+An hour is divided into quarters.
+For example, we say "Viertel nach acht" (quarter past eight), which corresponds to 8:15 or 20:15.
+"Viertel vor acht" (Quarter to eight) represents 7:45 or 19:45.
+The middle of that is "halb acht" (half past seven), which is 7:30 or 19:30.
+So remember: If it's 7 o'clock and then half an hour passes, it's halfway to 8 o'clock!

 Assigning a time to events

-If a time belongs to a certain event, then it happens "at" that time.
-For example, "The train leaves at 6:20 p.m.
+If a time belongs to a certain event, then it happens at that time ("um").
+For example: "Der Zug fährt um 18:20 Uhr.‟ (The train leaves at 18:20.)

-You can give an approximate time with the word "about": "The train arrives at about half past seven.
+You can give an approximate time with the German word "gegen" (about): "Der Zug kommt gegen halb acht an."
+(The train arrives at about half past seven.)

 There are many ways to express date and time in the German language.
 If you master several variations, you can speak more naturally and also understand spoken German better.

-If you manage to understand "Viertel vor neun" (quarter to nine), "halb vier" (half past three) and "zehn vor elf" (ten to eleven) immediately, you should no longer have any major problems with telling the time. π
+If you manage to understand "Viertel vor neun" (quarter to nine), "halb vier" (half past three) and "zehn vor elf" (ten to eleven) immediately, you should no longer have any major problems with telling the time. 😉